greysoh/boiga/README.md

 # boiga

-Boiga is a Python library enabling ergonomic Scratch 3.0 code generation.
+Boiga is a Python library originally developed by [https://github.com/DavidBuchanan314/](DavidBuchanan314) enabling ergonomic Scratch 3.0 code generation.

 Have you ever attempted to author advanced or accelerated algorithms in Scratch?
 It's not much fun - you might end up making miles of mouse movements for even the most miniscule of modifications.